AyeCode/invoicing/readme.txt

 = 2.6.10 =
 * CSS string shows up on the subscription overview page - FIXED
+* Renewal reminder emails throw an error on some instances - FIXED

 = 2.6.9 =
 * Ability to create custom tax rules - ADDED